New cookie guidelines in Norway: how to comply with the new Norwegian cookie law

 The Electronic Communications Act, Norway’s national implementation of the ePrivacy Directive, regulates the use of cookies and tracking technologies.
 For the most part, the two frameworks are aligned, requiring websites and apps to:

-• Obtain valid user consent before setting cookies.
+• Obtain valid consent from users before setting cookies

 • Inform users about: